 Many of the teacher’s resource books include them, or it’s very easy to make your own.
 They’re fun, students love them and they also make an excellent review activity before a test.
 Along with rocks-scissors-paper, I’ll often do a board game to review before a test.

 What are your thoughts about this fun ESL review game?
-Or, do you have another go-to review game or activity that you like to use with your students?
+Or, do you have another go-to game or activity that you like to use with your students?
 If you are looking for fun questions to ask, check out the would you rather questions for kids.
 Leave a comment below and let us know what you think.
 We’d love to hear from you.